Partial identification via conditional linear programs: estimation and policy learning: Estimation

-We assume that the estimates of the constraint and objective vectors and their de-biasing functions are consistent, and that the rate of convergence for de-biased estimates of linear functions of the constraint and objective vectors is controlled by a rate $r_n$ that depends on the sample size.
+We assume that the estimates of the constraint and objective vectors and their de-biasing functions are consistent, and that the rate of convergence for de-biased estimates of linear functions of the constraint and objective vectors is controlled by a rate $r_n$.